Roy Lee Jackson: Toronto Blue Jays

 In his first full season in the majors, Jackson was used exclusively in relief.
 On April 13, he entered in the eighth with the bases loaded and one out against the New York Yankees.
 He got a double play, then pitched a scoreless ninth for his first save on the season.
 He was 1-2 with a 3.05 ERA and two saves when a strike interrupted the 1981 season.
 When play resumed, he proved to be the most reliable arm in manager Bobby Mattick's bullpen.
 He allowed just three runs in 17.2 innings pitched and earned five saves.
 He led Jays relievers with 62 innings pitched and a 2.61 ERA.
 His seven saves were second to Joey McLaughlin.

 Jackson proved equally dominant in 1982.
 He pitched the ninth and tenth innings for the win when the second game of the season went into extra innings.
-On May 30, he and Jim Gott combined on a one hit shutout of the Baltimore Orioles, which coincidentally, also happen to be the first game of Cal Ripken's 2.632 consecutive games played streak.
+On May 30, he and Jim Gott combined on a one hit shutout of the Baltimore Orioles, which coincidentally, also happen to be the first game of Cal Ripken's 2,632 consecutive games played streak.
 On September 28, Jackson pitched five innings of no hit ball against the Minnesota Twins for his eighth and final victory of the season.
 All told, he went 8-7 with six saves as a reliever.
 His 2.55 ERA in 88.1 innings out of the bullpen was far and away the best among Blue Jay relievers.
 His 97 total innings pitched and 71 strikeouts were career highs.

 In 1983, Jackson went a career best 8-3.
 In 1984, he had a career best ten saves.
 Both seasons, he led Jays relievers in innings pitched (92 and 86, respectively).
 Despite these numbers, he was released in Spring training 1985.

 San Diego Padres

 Shortly after his release from the Jays, Jackson signed a minor league deal with the Baltimore Orioles.
-He was 1-1 with an even 3.00 ERA for the International League's Rochester Red Wings when he was deal to the San Diego Padres for second baseman Alan Wiggins.
+He was 1-1 with an even 3.00 ERA for the International League's Rochester Red Wings when he was traded to the San Diego Padres for second baseman Alan Wiggins.
 After three appearances with the Las Vegas Stars, Jackson was back in the majors.

 He went 2-3 with a 2.70 ERA, and won his first start in two years, pitching five innings of two hit ball against his former club, the Mets.

 Minnesota Twins

-The Padres released him the following Spring, and he signed with the Twins.
+The Padres released Jackson the following spring, and he signed with the Twins.
 He had one win and one save in his one season in Minnesota.
 He re-signed with the Brewers in 1987, and made four appearances with the Denver Zephyrs before retiring.